a-r-m-i-n/dce/Documentation/PrivacyPolicy/Index.rst

 Privacy Policy
 ====================

-The backend module of DCE contains an image which is located on my server.
+The backend module of DCE may contain an image which is located on my server.
 It shows the user if there is a new DCE version available.

 It passes: